research

 • What are the actual audiovisual experiences of young children?
 How can we quantify and qualify their input “in the wild”?

 • Long*, Xiang*, Stojanov*, Sparks, Yin, Keene, Tan, Feng, Zhuang, Marchman, Yamins, & Frank (2024).
-“The BabyView dataset: High-resolution egocentric videos of infants’ and young children’s everyday experiences.” arXiv preprint. [paper]
+“The BabyView dataset: High-resolution egocentric videos of infants’ and young children’s everyday experiences.”
+CCN Proceedings. [paper]

 • Sparks, Long, Keene, Perez, Tan, Marchman, & Frank (2024).
 “Characterizing contextual variation in children’s preschool language environment using naturalistic egocentric videos.”
 CogSci Proceedings. [paper]